entrity/stackedit-computer-vision/computer-usage/Reference, Web.md

 https://script.google.com/macros/s/AKfycbzN5c9IV0MEgSwaCTo1T3dyYqanfwSBpCbrxyT9WKD2IwB9hE5w/exec
-Copy the link that says "Test web app for your [latest code](https://script.google.com/a/ucdavis.edu/macros/s/AKfycbxkYMBUOozVsEq4h7RxyPf3rznHHJXksyxzvcgqgSjM/dev)." https://script.google.com/a/ucdavis.edu/macros/s/AKfycbxkYMBUOozVsEq4h7RxyPf3rznHHJXksyxzvcgqgSjM/dev If logged in, use this one, and you won't have to keep deploying
+Copy the link that says "Test web app for your [latest code](https://script.google.com/a/ucdavis.edu/macros/s/AKfycbxkYMBUOozVsEq4h7RxyPf3rznHHJXksyxzvcgqgSjM/dev)." https://script.google.com/a/ucdavis.edu/macros/s/AKfycbxkYMBUOozVsEq4h7RxyPf3rznHHJXksyxzvcgqgSjM/dev If logged in, use this one, and you won't have to keep deploying.

+If accessing Sheets or Docs or whatever, you need to give the script permissions (through the menus) to access those resources.

 ## Heavier Web Servers